plan-d-io/P1-dongle/README.md

 1. Login to your Fluvius portal via mijn.fluvius.be.
 2. Go to port management `(poortbeheer)`.
 3. Click `Poortbeheer aanvragen`.
 4. Select the electricity meter that you wish to unlock.
-If your electricity meter is not yet in the list, you can add it here*.
+If your electricity meter is not yet in the list, you can add it here.
 5. Click `Ga verder`.
 6. Confirm your request and click `Aanvraag bevestigen`.

->*This may trigger a verification step by Fluvius.
+>This may trigger a verification step by Fluvius.
 If your e-mail address is known by your energy supplier (and shared with Fluvius), you will receive a verification e-mail.
 If no e-mail address is know, you will receive a physical letter in the mail.

 7. Check your mailbox (e-mail or physical), and follow the instructions.
 8. Return to `Poortbeheer`.
 You should now see a toggle that allows you to open or close the P1-port.
 Click the toggle, and change the status to `Open`.